vitalibo/norma/docs/reference.md

 | `"foo"`                                       | `string`                                      | `null`          | `object_parsing` | Input should be a valid object, unable to parse string as an object |
 | `123`<br>`1.23`<br>`false`<br>`["foo","bar"]` | `integer`<br>`number`<br>`boolean`<br>`array` | `null`          | `object_type`    | Input should be a valid object                                      |

-## Data types with formats
+## Data Types with Formats

-In addition to basic data types, Norma supports the `format` keyword to define semantic information about the data.
+In addition to the basic data types, Norma supports the `format` keyword to capture semantic information about a value.
-Formats are string type extensions that validate specific patterns or structures.
+Formats extend the base `string` type to validate specific patterns or structures (for example, RFC 3339 timestamps).

-All format types are string-based and extend main type with additional validation.
+All format types are string-based and add stricter validation to the main type.
-The format is specified using the `format` keyword in JSON Schema or by using specific type names in the Python API.
+Specify the format with the `format` keyword in JSON Schema or by using the corresponding type name in the Python API.

 Norma supports the following format types based on JSON Schema:

-- `data-time`
+- `date-time`
 - `date`
 - `time`
 - `duration`